 Hackathon is a wonderful way to create brand awareness which is an integral part of employer branding.
-It also plays a very important role in getting fresh ideas from multiple sources, since no two participants will think the same, this helps the organizer to garner something different and unique every time.
+It also plays a very important role in getting fresh ideas from multiple sources, since it is likely that no two participants will think the same, this helps the organizer to garner something different and unique every time.

-Like every other good initiative, Hackathons cannot give optimum outcomes until we strategize our move before executing it.
-A strategy has always been important to human civilization, every big war to building new infrastructure had a strategy in its core and it offers multiple benefits in the form of mental peace and clarity, sharp fall in expenditure (drop in wastage of due to mismanagement), we can sure relatively sure of the outcome.
-After all, we do launch activities to fulfill a specific goal, don’t we?
+Similar to other initiatives, Hackathons cannot give optimum outcomes until we strategize prior to execution.
+Strategy has always been vital to human civilization, from every war to building new infrastructure, a sound strategy has been at its core and offers multiple benefits in the form of clarity, confidence and a sharp fall in expenditure (drop in wastage of due to mismanagement).
+After all, we launch activities to fulfill a specific goal, don’t we?

 For first-timers and veterans, the strategy can be a bit of a problem until and unless they are well aware of the process, in this article we will explore the ways to strategize so that the end goal is met.

-Why do I want to organize an Online Hackathon?
+Why do I want to organize a Hackathon?

-Here comes a million dollar question which might seem an easy thing to answer at the first sight but can be tricky when we are really ‘Grounded’ and not overly excited about our new endeavor.
+This is a million dollar question which might seem an easy thing to answer at the first sight but can be tricky when we actually get involved in it and not get overly excited about our new endeavour.

-Hackathons can range from coding challenges to generate new ideas on the environment, so the scope of it is really big.
-One needs to be clear of the domain and the goal which can be determined by the actual benefit they are going to derive from it.
+Hackathons can range from coding challenges to generating new ideas, the scope here is big and expandable.
+One needs to be clear of the domain and goal which can be determined by the actual benefit they are going to derive from it.

-Once it is clear, half the battle is already won as we can streamline our approach aimed at the particular goal.
+Once it is clear, half the battle is already won as we can streamline our approach aimed at that particular goal.

-Like every other engagement, Participants are the most important part of Hackathons.
-Participants are the ones who will come up with new ideas and they are ones who create the brand image.
-If one is aware of the ‘Trickle-down Theory’ a satisfied participant will draw in few more with the word-of-the-mouth.
+Like any other engagement, participants are the most important part of Hackathons.
+They are the ones who will come up with new ideas and create the brand image.
+If one is aware of the ‘Trickle Down Effect’, a satisfied participant will draw in more talent by spreading the word around about the competition.

-So connecting with the attendees or participant is absolutely necessary beforehand, and it should be one of the initial things to start with.
-The success of Hackathon rest on large participation along with other variables and drawing in a large number of attendees requires a well-planned strategy, like social media coverage, visiting campuses etc. This way, participants can forge relationships and generate ideas before the event.
-Plus, it gets everyone excited.
+So connecting with the attendees or participants is absolutely necessary beforehand, and it should be one of the initial things to begin the event with.
+The success of a Hackathon rests on participation in big numbers with other variables as well along with a sizeable number of attendees in the audience.
+This will require a well-planned strategy, like social media coverage, visiting campuses etc. By doing this, participants can forge relationships and generate ideas before the event.

-Arranging a good sponsor preferably a well-known one can fulfill two expectations- Good prizes and getting associated with their brand name.
+Bagging a good sponsor, preferably a known commodity in the market can fulfil two expectations- exciting prizes and getting associated with their brand name.
 These are two things a participant will initially look for.

-It can be beneficial for the organizer as they will get an extra benefit of not chasing too hard for promotions, which can be taken care of the sponsor to some extent.
-Both satisfied Participants and Sponsors will always return with more the next year.
+It can be beneficial for the organizer as they will get an extra benefit of not chasing too hard for promotions, which can be taken care of by the sponsor to some extent.
+Both satisfied participants and sponsors will always return with more the next year.

-Well, I haven’t seen much people talk about Technical support which happens to be the backbone of any Online competitions.
-Technical glitches should be avoided in the first hand as it always spoils the good impression you might have created till then.
-Since the whole competition runs on the background support, it should be a top priority to ensure that everything is working perfectly.
+Well, I haven’t seen many people talk about technical support which happens to be the backbone of any technical competition.
+Technical glitches should be avoided as it spoils the impression among the participants and attendees alike.
+Since the whole competition runs on backend support, it should be a top priority to ensure that everything is working perfectly.